The Amazing Race 25: Development and filming

 The 25th season of The Amazing Race started filming on May 31, 2014, at the red bleachers of Duffy Square at Times Square in New York City.

 Filming began in the early morning of May 31, 2014, at Times Square in New York City.
 CBS invited fans to appear at the starting line to see the teams off.
 According to host Phil Keoghan, the show's production crew had sought to keep filming secret but included a public start this season due to the ubiquity of social media and fans' excitement.
 The publicity of the Times Square start led CBS to announce the identities of the competing teams the same day.
 It was revealed at the public start that instead of the Express Pass, teams would be awarded a new immunity from elimination pass called the Save for finishing first in the first leg.
 It could be used by that team if they were to finish last on any elimination leg before the ninth leg.
 The Save was presented once in a non-elimination leg so it was never used.
-Filming for this season wrapped in Los Angeles on June 22, 2014.
+Filming for this season ended in Los Angeles on June 22, 2014.

 This season spanned 26000 mi and included first-time visits to the U.S. Virgin Islands, Malta, and the Shetland Islands of Scotland.

 At various points throughout the filming of the season, teams encountered Phil Keoghan on the course where he explained a task to the home audience while the competition continued behind him.

 For the first time in The Amazing Race history, four teams competed in the season's final leg.
 However, Phil eliminated one team in the middle of the final leg, leaving only three teams racing to the finish line.